trisongz/pylines/README.md

 # Pylines
 Simplifying parsing of large jsonline files in NLP Workflows (but you can use it for anything)

+## Highlights
+- Memory Efficient Processing of Large (GB+) Jsonline files
+- High performance through use of iterators, multiprocessing, and simdjson
+- Deterministic open_function, allowing r/w to cloud storage objects (s3,gs)
+- Removes need to handle dumps, newlines, flush when writing to file
+- Minimal dependencies (only simdjson)
+- Allows passing of functions directly to iterators w/ multiprocessing, writing to file or returning results

 ## Quickstart

 #### Quick Installation + Various Flavors